United States Global Business Entities Guide United States A General Note on Business Entities

 A General Note on Business Entities

-The United States of America consists of fifty states, the District of Columbia, various territories and possessions such as the Commonwealth of Puerto Rico, American Samoa, Guam, the United States Virgin Islands, and the Northern Marianas Islands and an assortment of largely uninhabited islands in the Pacific Ocean and the Caribbean Sea.
-Each of the fifty states retains and maintains a range of sovereign characteristics and powers under the federal constitution.
-The District of Columbia (the federal district in which the national capital, Washington, is located), and the five territories named above also exercise some more limited sovereign powers and have their own systems of courts.
-One practical impact of this arrangement in which the individual states retain some degree of sovereignty under the federal constitution is that corporations and other types of business entities are established under state law and not under federal law.
+One important practical impact of this arrangement in which the individual states retain some degree of sovereignty under the federal constitution is that corporations and other types of business entities are established under state law and not under federal law.
 The named territories and the District of Columbia also exercise the power to charter and regulate business entities.
-As a result of this system, no federal business entities exist or are created under federal law except in the case of certain entities which carry out essentially governmental functions that have been created by an act of the federal Congress and are owned by the federal government such as the Federal Deposit Insurance Corporation which regulates and insures banks.
-In short, there is no such entity as “a US corporation or company.”
-Instead, all commercial corporations and companies are organized under state or territorial law.
+As a result of this system, no business entities exist or are created under federal law except in the case of certain entities which carry out essentially governmental functions that have been created by an act of the federal Congress and are owned by the federal government such as the Federal Deposit Insurance Corporation which regulates and insures banks.
+In addition, certain limited types of regulated institutions (such as some kinds of banks) can be created under federal law.
+However, in order to understand business entities in the US, it is critical to note that there is no such business entity as 'a US corporation or company.'
+Instead, with the limited exceptions noted above, all commercial corporations and companies are organised under state or territorial law.

-Each of the states has its own laws governing business entities.
-Although there are differences between entities created under the laws of different states, there are great similarities between them and, with few exceptions, they all follow certain basic patterns.
-Accordingly, the Multilaw Corporate and Commercial Group has prepared this short general note on business entities in the United States of America with the intention of providing a reader with a sense of the nature of such entities that focusses on their general similarities and not on the precise differences between entities that are created and organized under the laws of different states.
+Each of the states and territories has its own laws governing business entities.
+Although there are differences between entities created under the laws of different states, there are great similarities among them and, with few exceptions, they all follow certain basic patterns.
+Accordingly, this short general note on business entities in the US provides a high-level view of the nature of such entities and focusses on their general similarities and not on the precise differences between entities that are created and organised under the laws of different states.
 For example, while a corporation formed under Hawaiian law is different in some details than one formed more than 5,000 miles away under Maine law, the general characteristics of both are very similar.
+In addition, the questions typically asked about US business entities by foreign lawyers tend to have many similar characteristics – and many similar answers.
+Accordingly, this general note answers some of the most commonly recurring of those questions, provides a broad overview of business entities in the US, and does not focus on the entities of any particular state or territory.
+Thus, the questions answered in this US guide vary somewhat from the standard questions answered regarding business entities in the other jurisdictions included in the Global Business Entities Guide Resource Kit.

-3. What are the principal sources of the laws authorizing the entity forms?
+What are the main sources of law authorising these entity forms?

-The corporation and limited liability laws of each state adopted by its state legislature.
+The corporation and limited liability company laws of each state adopted by its state legislature.

 Yes.